tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 **It is crucial that you replace the dummy values for your IOS XE router with its actual IP address, username, and password to make the code functional.**

 **Lab Objectives:**
-*   Set up the Flask project structure with clear separation of concerns.
+*   Set up the Flask project structure.
 *   Implement inventory management (add/list/delete routers) to an SQLite database.
 *   Develop backend functions for router operations (reboot, backup, logging, monitoring).
 *   Create Flask routes and HTML templates for the web GUI.